top of page

 1280px-Brem-sur-Mer_-_Eglise_Saint-Nicolas_(5).jpg

-Monks planted vines in the vast natural salt marshes, creating what was called the "Fief."
+Monks planted vines in the vast natural salt marshes, creating what became known as the "Fief."
 This wine quickly acquired a solid reputation, both among local sailors and passing travelers.

 Saint-Nicolas (now part of Brem-sur-Mer) then became a renowned trading port, particularly among the Dutch.
 A flourishing trade was established, with the export of Brem wine to the Netherlands.